 If the employee loan given by your business is over $10,000, charge an interest rate of at least the Applicable Federal Rate (or AFR).
 This interest rate gets set by the IRS each month.
 If you don’t charge this interest rate, the IRS could consider your business as having received “phantom income,” which is taxable.

 Small business owners often think of their employees as extended family members, and it’s hard not to sympathize when a family member struggles financially.
-Only you can decide whether it’s wise to lend money to your employees.
+Only you can decide whether it’s wise to extend loans to your employees.

-Whatever you choose to do, think carefully about how your actions will impact your business, your employee, and the morale and work environment of your entire organization.
+Whatever you choose to do, think carefully about how your actions will impact your business, your employees, and the morale and work environment of your entire organization.